If you have questions that I haven't answered here, or you simply want to have a chat please get in touch.

 However a short list of group photos do play an important part in your memories of the day and I organise this with you to make sure they are done swiftly in a relaxed way.
 I will ask you for a list before the wedding which I will coordinate on the day - I recommend 10-12 groups, which shouldn’t take more than 30 minutes.

 Additionally to this, I love to get photos of the bride and groom on their own in a quiet place.
 Again these portraits are relaxed and informal.
 We often go off for 20 minutes during the drinks reception, then a bit later during 'golden hour' to capture you in that lovely evening light.

 How many photographs will you take/provide us with?

-I will work all day (with a break over the meal) taking as many images as I can and I do not limit this number.
+I will work all day (with a break over the meal to refuel!) taking as many images as I can and I do not limit this number.
 In terms of the final photos I give to you; it can vary depending on the length of the day, the size of the wedding, the location or the weather.
 I personally select the best photos from those taken to create the final selection.
-You should expect a minimum of 350 fully edited images for a full day's coverage (bridal preparations through to three songs after the first dance).
+You should expect a minimum of 450 fully edited images for a full day's coverage (morning preparations through to three songs after the first dance).